Sleep Pattern Comparison

 A better way to test patterns

 Try one pattern per night for a few nights instead of changing every session.
 This gives your body a stable routine and makes it easier to notice which rhythm feels easiest to follow.
 If you want a broader overview first, read the guide on breathing exercises for sleep.
+If you want the method-specific walkthrough, read 4-7-8 breathing for sleep.

 Where Drift Breath fits